jvalance/bhg-samples/README.md

 I will go over these briefly on Friday.
 If you have time before then, please do check out the PDFs and some of the source code.

+Please bear in mind, I am not a designer, so the UI may seem rough on some of the screen shots.
+The only one in this collection that was public-facing is PolarLink, for which I had designers involved.
+The others are internal use only, for companies that primarily use legacy, green-screen ERP systems.
+These were all very successful projects that my clients love (just sayin').

 Let me know if you have any questions.

 John